Billy-Spearman-WCCI/RaceCarExtension/README.md

 abstractions.
 So we can tell students: "The `Console` object knows how to write stuff to the screen.
 We can trust that it does so and not worry about how it does so."
 ********

+# Virtual Pet API Requirements

+* Your team needs to decide on a name, which will determine the GitHub account containing your code.
+* Your team should have a Slack channel.
+  Your team is self-organizing, so you get to decide whether I and Billy should be on the channel.
+  (Or create two, one with us and one without us.)
+* You must be clear about which individual (or group of individuals) is working on a given story, so you don't duplicate work.
+  Messages in Slack or face-to-face are fine at first.
+* While you will be doing division-of-labor for the coding, you must not do division-of-labor for the understanding of the code.
+  Every team member must understand how the entire system works.
+* You may copy classes from the personal projects of one or more team members, or you may start from scratch.
+* All functionality must be available from via a REST-style API:
+    * List all shelters,
+      Create a new shelter,
+      Create a pet of a given type/name/age/etc,
+      List all pets at a given shelter,
+      Add a pet to a given shelter,
+      Adopt a pet from a given shelter,
+      Perform actions upon or see the status of a single pet who is a guest of a particular shelter, Perform actions upon or see the status of all pets who are guests of a particular shelter,
+* All of the above functionality should also be available through user-friendly webpages, styled with CSS.
+  You get to decide on the mix of server-side or client-side rendering which works best for you.
+* The state of the system must survive the server restarting, so you will need a database backend, e.g. MySQL.
+* You must write the stories you're implementing into the project's README.md *before* implementing them.
+  I strongly suggest thinking carefully about the order in which you do the stories, so your team can work efficiently (e.g., what the least bit of Java work so that someone can start working on the CSS and layout part).
+* Project is currently due at 5PM on Thursday 2023-03-09, though I may give you more time as conditions demand.
+* I *strongly* urge you to periodically slack me and ask for comments on what you've pushed to your shared repository.